*The original date of this post was April 13, 2020…enjoy.

 Last week we lost an Aunt who was very close and very special to our family.

 Aunt Carol was 98 years old, God Bless her and sharp as a whip.
+She was my Grandmother’s sister, and did not have any biological children.

 Aunt Carol was always with us, and to be honest she was like another Grandmother to my siblings and I.

-All of my memories as a little girl include Aunt Carol.
-She was always there.
+All of my memories as a little girl include Aunt Carol; she was always there.

 One of my fondest memories of her was when I was seven.

 I had to have my tonsils and adenoids taken out and I was terrified.
 “What if I don’t wake up”?
 This was my constant question and fear.
+You see, I was born with a slight heart defect, so anesthesia can actually be dangerous for me.
+This gave me a lot of fear as a child, and she would reassure me often, that I was ok.

 I realize as each day passes how very lucky I am, we all were, to have had her for this long.
 Still, my heart hurts and I am sad.
 I will miss her tremendously and already do.